-- ΔBOF is the change in the value of basic own funds, this does not include changes in the risk margin. - FXUpwardShock is the instantaneous permanent increase in the value of currency C, against the local currency by 12%. - FXDownwardShock is the instantaneous permanent decrease in the value of currency C, against the local currency by 12%. - 2.4.8.7 All of the participant's individual currency positions and its investment policy (e.g. hedging arrangements, gearing etc.) should be taken into account in the currency shock scenarios. - 2.4.8.8 For each currency, the capital requirement, $Market{fx,C}$, is defined as the maximum of the values $Market{fx,C}^{Up}$ and $Market{fx,C}^{Down}$, i.e.:
+- ΔBOF is the change in the value of basic own funds, this does not include changes in the risk margin. - FXUpwardShock is the instantaneous permanent increase in the value of currency C, against the local currency by 25%. - FXDownwardShock is the instantaneous permanent decrease in the value of currency C, against the local currency by 25%. - 2.5.8.7 All of the participant's individual currency positions and its investment policy (e.g. hedging arrangements, gearing etc.) should be taken into account in the currency shock scenarios. - 2.5.8.8 For each currency group C, the capital requirement $Market{fx,C}$ should be determined as: